 Prominent or stuck-out ears can be a source of peer ridicule and teasing both for adults and children.
 Prominauris (the medical term for protruding ears) appears in about 1-2% of the population, and is thought to be a combination of genetics and ear positioning in the womb and for several months after birth.
 The two main reasons for excessively prominent ears are excessive height of the concha (the seashell-shaped cartilage just behind the ear canal) and poor formation or absence of the antihelical fold (the Y-shaped part of the upper ear cartilage).
 These conditions result in the ear sitting in an overly outward position, and the upper part of the ear facing forward instead of back.

-Adult patients may do well to have otoplasty surgery with local anesthesia (injection of numbing medicine) or general anesthesia (going to sleep with the help of an Anesthesiologist).
+Adult patients may have have otoplasty surgery awake and with local anesthesia (injection of numbing medicine) and relaxing laughing gas, or general anesthesia (going to sleep with the help of an Anesthesiologist).
 Most children do best with general anesthesia for otoplasty surgery.